-- Evaluation initiated by project sponsor's request to be reassigned levels within the MAP or MTC staff's identification of a project that cannot remain in the current map level due to delivery obstacles - 2.
+- Evaluation initiated by project sponsor's request to be reassigned levels within the MAP or MTC staff's identification of a project that cannot remain in the current map level due to delivery obstacles.
+For Stage Gate evaluations on projects over \$1 billion, the Commission would need to approve the evaluation before commencement of process. - 2.
 MTC staff, with the support of a consultant with relevant expertise, would then define the type of assessment to be used based on project risk/complexity and project cost.
-Projects with lower costs and/or a reduced risk profile could be evaluated through a rapid or basic assessment, whereas moderate and detailed assessments would be used when risk/complexity and/or project costs are higher. - 3.
-The Rapid, Basic, Moderate or Detailed assessment would then be performed based on the three components of the Evaluation Framework identified above. - 4.
+Projects with lower costs and/or a reduced risk profile could be evaluated through a rapid or basic assessment, whereas moderate and detailed assessments would be used when risk/complexity and/or project costs are higher.

+- 3. The Rapid, Basic, Moderate or Detailed assessment would then be performed based on the three components of the Evaluation Framework identified above. - 4.
 Based on the assessment, the project will receive a confidence score of low, medium of high to be incorporated into a staff recommendation to the Commission.
 The recommendation could include: - a.
 Advance the project to the next MAP Level without conditions. - b.
 Advance the project to the next MAP Level with conditions or recommendations. - c.
-Do not advance the project to the next MAP Level until specific conditions are met or further assessments are performed.
+Do not advance the project to the next MAP Level until specific conditions are met or further assessments are performed. - d.
+Reassignment of the project to a lower MAP Level until specific conditions are met.